National Center for Family–Professional Partnerships

 What We Do

 Funded by the US Department of Health and Human Services Maternal and Child Health Bureau (MCHB), the LFPP is a national center funded to provide technical assistance to support family-professional partnerships aimed at improving outcomes for children and youth with special healthcare needs (CYSHCN).

 SPAN’s focus is working with the network of Family to Family Health Information Centers and Family Voices Affiliate Organizations, as well as Maternal and Child Health Programs across the country to enhance their capacity to engage and support diverse family and youth partnerships at all levels on behalf of CYSHCN.
 We use materials from Serving on Groups and Leading by Convening: The Partnership Way as well as resources to strengthen the nonprofit and service delivery capacity of family organizations in this work.

-[Other partners include the National Federation of Families for Children’s Mental Health, Parent to Parent USA, Wisconsin FACETS, Youth MOVE, the Autistic Self Advocacy Network, and Kids As Self Advocates (KASA), among others.]
+(Other partners include the National Federation of Families for Children’s Mental Health, Parent to Parent USA, Wisconsin FACETS, Youth MOVE, and Autistic Self Advocacy Network (ASAN), among others.)
 A National Project Advisory Committee composed of CYSHCN stakeholders from across the country advises the work.

 - Providing virtual Facebook Live train-the-trainer sessions on Serving on Groups and other modules to build the capacity of diverse families and youth with special healthcare needs (SHCN) to participate in systems-level improvement efforts and policy changes to Family to Family Health Information Centers, Family Voices State Affiliate Organizations, and other family leaders working to improve systems for children and youth with special healthcare needs (CYSHCN)

 - Providing national, state, and local government agencies, other Maternal and Child Health Bureau investments, and family-led organizations access to one-on-one leadership development modules on deeply and meaningfully engaging diverse family and youth leaders and family-led organizations using Leading by Convening: The Partnership Way

 - Providing follow-up technical assistance to family-led organizations, state Maternal and Child Health Title V organizations, and other MCHB investments on strategies to identify, develop, engage, and support diverse family and youth in partnerships at the individual, program, and policy/systems levels

 - Connecting diverse family and youth leaders to ongoing leadership development and engagement opportunities, and to each other for continued support